codeforpdx/recordexpungPDX/README.md

 $ make test
 ```

-If all of these tests pass, you have successfully set up the backend dev environment!
+All of these tests should pass if you have correctly set up the backend dev environment.

 ## Project Layout